Generalized Inverse Optimal Control and its Application in Biology: Introduction

-This paper follows the following structure: Section~\ref{sec_biology} delves into optimality principles in biology, including a historic survey of concepts and related discussions.
+This paper \sreview has \ereview the following structure: Section~\ref{sec_biology} delves into optimality principles in biology, including a historic survey of concepts and related discussions.
 Readers can approach this section with the intuitive notion of optimality as something that represents the best among all alternatives, while inverse optimality is framed as the task to inferring optimality from data.
-In Section~\ref{sec_gIOC} we introduce the novel methodology of \textit{generalized inverse optimal control}, providing a more technical exploration.
-Here, we also offer an introductory survey of important concepts and definitions in optimization and optimal control.
-Finally, the paper concludes with Section~\ref{sec_discussion}, where we summarize our findings and provide concluding remarks.
+In Section~\ref{sec_gIOC} we introduce the \sreview \ereview methodology of \textit{generalized inverse optimal control}, providing a more technical exploration.
+Here, we also offer an introductory survey of important concepts and definitions in optimization, optimal control, \sreview and inverse reinforcement learning. \ereview Finally, the paper concludes with Section~\ref{sec_discussion}, where we summarize our findings and provide concluding remarks.